andrebeu/active-learning/frustrated-rodent-/README.md

 * _would rather wait until end of day to get their water instead of doing this ridiculous task_.

 ## simulation
+Goal: explore conditions for frustrated rodent phenomenon
 * every epoch corresponds to a day, i.e. sequence of trials.
-* at the end of the epoch, the agent gets alotted unclaimed reward, so that total reward is always same per epoch, but reward distribution over time differs.
+* at the end of the epoch, the agent gets alotted unclaimed reward (pub), so that total reward is always same per epoch, but reward distribution over time differs.
+* simulate timeout violation punishment by setting epoch length fixed, and allowing agent to do more trials if fewer violations.
 * manipulate discount factor to simulate preference for rewards now vs just waiting until end of day.
-* simulate timeout violation punishment by setting epoch length fixed, and allowing agent to do more trials if fewer violations.

 # Experiments

 ## goals
-explore conditions for frustrated rodent phenomenon occurs

 * show delay curriculum mitigates frustrated rodent phenomenon
   * reward too sparse if straight training on full trlen from start
 * effects of discount factor and TD methods with different horrizons?